How can we move from GPEC to GEPP in 2022?

-"At a time when labor market trends are accelerating, companies have a vital role to play in ensuring the employability of their workforce.
-It was with this in mind that Gestion Prévisionnelle des Emplois et des Compétences, better known by its French acronym GPEC, was born.
+"At a time when the job market is changing rapidly, companies have a vital role to play in ensuring the employability of their workforce.
+It was with this in mind that Gestion Prévisionnelle des Emplois et des Compétences, better known by the acronym GPEC.

 Today, PPIM offers a new approach to the challenges of skills management.
 It is intended to be more global, and closer to the reality on the ground.
-It's called Job and Career Management.
+It's known as Job and Career Management.

 gepp